How to Learn French Fast: The Step-by-Step Guide For Your First Month

 Making friends in person with native speakers will let you combine language learning with social activities.
 This will give you a bigger purpose to your French learning – and a motivational boost.

-How to Speak French: Month 2 and Beyond
+How to Speak French Fast: Month 2 and Beyond

 Throughout the past month, if you found that any part of your study routine didn’t work for you, then ditch it and find something else.
 How you study is far less important than studying often and consistently.